nulab/backlog-bulk-issue-registration-gas/README_en.md

 ### Limitations

-This tool can not be used when access restriction by IP address is set to the Backlog.
+If access control with IP address restriction is used in Backlog, this tool can not be used.